 Gender discrimination continues to permeate society, leaving millions of women disenfranchised and without adequate employment opportunities.
 Over 50 years have passed since the Equal Pay Act was enacted, yet women continue to earn a fraction of what men make.
 For African American and Latina women, the disparity is even greater.
 In Congress, I strongly advocate for pay equity and policies that will increase job training and employment opportunities for women, improve workers’ rights through family and maternity leave, and raise the minimum wage.
 These initiatives are an essential part of ensuring wage and employment equality for women.

 A Woman’s Right to Choose

 I have been committed to protecting the Supreme Court's decision in Roe v.
-Wade by maintaining a 100 percent pro-choice voting record.
-I believe that the decision to have an abortion is between a woman and her doctor, not the government.
-I support abortions that are rare, safe, and legal.
-And, we must ensure that those men and women who provide these services are protected from violence and intimidation.
+Wade and have proudly maintained a 100 percent pro-choice voting record.
+I believe that the decision to have an abortion is between a woman and her doctor – not the government.
+I do not believe that Congress or the courts have a right to place restrictions on a woman’s Constitutionally-protected freedom of choice, and will continue to defend a woman’s right to choose and oppose the passage of anti-choice legislation.
+Further, we must ensure that those men and women who provide these services are protected from violence and intimidation.

 Violence Against Women